-DAG is proving to be a fitting challenger to blockchain (though we expect more contenders to follow) as it ventures to address the flaws identified in blockchain.
-It is perhaps still too early to ascertain whether DAG will prevail, but it is certainly one to watch out for.
+DAG is proving to be a fitting challenger to blockchain as it ventures to address the flaws identified in blockchain.
+Of course we do expect other challengers to follow, and it is perhaps still too early to ascertain whether DAG will prevail, but it is certainly one to watch out for.
 In such a fast-paced and novel industry, new ideas and frameworks will strive to lead the charge.
 Could DAG make its way to the top, or will blockchain continue to lead the way?

 Only time will tell.

 It is often said that a week in FinTech is like a month in the real world.
 It truly is a ‘blink-and-you’ll-miss it’ industry.
 So much can change, and so quickly, keeping up with the latest developments can seem like a full-time job – and your time is precious enough as it is.

 At Hassans we have had our finger on the pulse of FinTech from the very beginning and continue to be instrumental in helping develop the industry in Gibraltar and beyond.
 Our dedicated FinTech team, the largest in Gibraltar, advises clients from all over the world on a broad range of crypto-related queries.